SanchitPandey26/Employee-Sentiment-Analysis/README.md

 *This project is licensed under the [MIT License](./LICENSE) © 2025 Sanchit Pandey.*

-You are free to use, modify, and distribute this software with attribution.
+You are free to use, modify, and distrivute this software with attribution.
 See the LICENSE file for details.

 ---
 ## Contact